All students interested in the Social & Human Services Associate Degree must attend a mandatory information session.

-4.Meet with a Health and Human Services Division academic advisor to establish the first term schedule.
+4.Meet with a Health and Human Services Division academic advisor.
 Receive notification of Program Information session and plan to attend while enrolled in the first term of SAHS introductory courses.

-5. The following courses are requirements and must be completed with a “C” or higher before you can be formally admitted/accepted into the program.
+5. The following courses are requirements and must be completed with a “C” or higher before you can be formally accepted into the program.

 - ENGL 1100: Beginning Composition